Our Story

 From property owner to flood intelligence specialist

-Eventually I obtained my insurance producer license with a specialization in flood — not to sell policies, but to ensure I could speak to every dimension of flood risk with the authority and legal standing the analysis requires.
+Eventually I obtained my insurance producer license with a specialization in flood — not primarily to sell policies, but to ensure I could speak to every dimension of flood risk with the authority and legal standing the analysis requires.
+That license, combined with years of primary source research, is what makes MyFloodReview different from anything else available to property owners.

 How We Work